zirujauak/mxyzptlk/README.md

 $ cargo run -- zcode/etude.z5
 ```

-Some are interactive, like TerpEtude, and others just run a sequence of tests and output results.
+Some are interactive, like TerpEtude, while others just run a sequence of tests and output results.

 ## Security Advisories